2025 Pahalgam attack: Operation Mahadev

 Operation Mahadev was launched on the day of the Pahalgam attack.
+The name of the operation was a reference to Mount Mahadev, the highest peak of the Zabarwan range near Srinagar.
 The security forces were given instructions to not let the terrorists escape to Pakistan.
 Baisaran Valley is at least 220 km from the Line of Control.
 It was a Huawei satellite phone (IMEI 86761204-XXXXXX) that had been monitored since 22 April 2025 pinging the Inmarsat-4 F1, that helped track down the terrorists to a 4 km^{2} section of Harwan forest.
 Red flags were raised in the security grid on July 26 when this device made an unusual call.
 On 28 July 2025, in a joint operation under Operation Mahadev, security forces including CRPF, J&K Police, and the army, killed three terrorists, namely Suleman Shah alias Faizal Jatt, Abu Hamza and Yasir in the Harwan jungles close to Mahadev Ridge in Dachigam.
-At 8 a.m. a drone was used to gather visuals of the terrorists.
+At 8:00, a drone was used to gather visuals of the terrorists.
 Rashtriya Rifles and Para Special Forces personnel ascended Mahadev hill and took up positions.
 Three hours later and following visual identification, shots were fired at the terrorists.
-By 12:45 p.m. pictures were taken of the bodies and the area underwent a cleansing operation.
+By 12:45, pictures were taken of the bodies and the area underwent a cleansing operation.
 The security forces found two Kalashnikov series rifles, one M4 carbine, and a significant amount of ammunition and warlike supplies.
 Three mobile phones and two communication sets were retrieved; additionally, a GoPro body camera harness, a 28-watt solar charger, three mobile chargers, a Swiss military power bank, needles and threads, medicines, stove, dry food, tea and two Aadhaar cards belonging to two local residents of Ganderbal and Srinagar were also recovered.

 The Pakistani identity of the three terrorists was alleged by the Indian Home Minister Amit Shah in the Parliament.
 The three slain attackers that carried the alias—Suleiman, Hamza Afghani, and Jibran—were identified by detained individuals who had previously supplied them with food.
 Further confirmation came from the recovery of Pakistani voter identity cards and Pakistan-manufactured chocolates Candyland and Chocomax found in their possession.